 We are Autistics Unmasked (AU), an up and coming non-profit organization working to uplift autistic voices while providing education and resources to the people in our lives so they can better understand us.

-Our Co-Founders, sisters Kylia Kennedy and Safiya Yasmeen, saw a need for an organization ran by and for autistic people that would center BIPoC voices.
-A black founded and ran organization, every member of our team is #Actually Autistic with many of the leadership members being of the Global Majority.
+Our Co-Founders, sisters Kylia (Ky) Kennedy and Safiya Yasmeen, saw a need for an organization ran by and for autistic people that would center voices of the Global Majority.
+A black founded and run organization, every member of our team is #Actually Autistic with many of the team members being of the Global Majority.

-We aim to provide a safe, intersectional space for autistics to advocate for themselves.
+We aim to provide a safe, intersectional space for autistic self advocacy.
 We want to take control of the conversation around autism and let everyone know that nothing can be done for autistics without autistics.

 We are a loud and proud autistic team breaking stigmas and encouraging acceptance.
 We’re taking a stand against things like ABA and similar therapies, and some of the “big name” organizations that would rather cure autism than help support and create a neurodivergent affirming society for autistic people to live in.